suttonbm/suttonbm.github.io/_posts/projects/homebrew/2016-09-04-apfelwein_and_JAOM.md

 I also added 2tsp yeast nutrient and 1tsp yeast energizer after racking and sloshed around a bit to get the yeast up and running again.
 Hopefully this won't stall out.

+#### Update: 9/19/2016
+Degassed the mead by sloshing it around in the carboy

+#### Update: 9/24/2016
+Looked pretty stuck, so I pitched some Lalvin EC-1118 to see if I could get it down a bit more

+#### Update: 9/26/2016
+Pulled some to take a SG reading - came out to ~1.016 Wishing I'd had a hydrometer for the OG, because I may have actually pitched the yeast at a much higher SG than I was aiming for.
+I was expecting this to go all the way dry, but I'm skeptical now.
+Tasted the sample and it was like rocket fuel.
+The flavor is still better than the nose - all I get there is rotten oranges :(

+I put the carboy back behind the washing machine for long-term storage; will revisit this in Nov or Dec.s

 ### Apfelwein
 I followed the apfelwein recipe pretty much exactly.
 I think I ended up with a bit more corn sugar and less apple juice than the recipe calls for due to lack of volume in the fermenter, but I can always compensate for that by making a late addition of apple juice sometime.